-Remember your first kiss?
+Remember your first joyful intimate kiss?

 It won’t take away from the mystery of love to know this, but it will help us understand why some emotions and experiences are so strong and form such lasting memories.

-The feeling of bonding and trust that comes when we let someone be close is from oxytocin.
-If you felt like the kingpin or the belle of the ball, it was from the increased levels of serotonin in the brain.
-It operates when we feel a sense of position in the social hierarchy such as having found someone to love, the chance to be a couple.
+The feeling of bonding and trust that comes when we let someone be close or intimate is from oxytocin.
+If you felt happy and content at the thought of having found a possible mate, it was probably induced by the increased levels of serotonin in the brain.
+It operates when we feel content or a sense of position in the social hierarchy, such as having found someone to love, the chance to be a couple.
 Any headache or pains would have disappeared as endorphins kicked in to mask the pain.

 If your sweetheart got back in touch and wanted a date, your heart would have skipped a beat all over again along with the cycle of happy neurochemicals in anticipation of pleasure and your thoughts of a possible happy future together.

 If however, he or she wasn’t really interested in another encounter, you would probably have produced cortisol, the stress neurochemical also linked to depression.
 Thinking non-stop in a manic way about the person or situation, what you/they did or didn’t do, may have resulted from the effect of low levels of serotonin.
 This is found in obsessive compulsive disorder too.
 Anger at the frustration of our goal or desire can lead to mental health impairments if we don’t learn to think differently about the situation.